-Freed Taliban hostage claims wife was raped
+Freed Taliban hostage says wife was raped

 He said his captors' actions were a retaliation for his "repeated refusal to accept an offer" from them.

-Boyle, his wife, Caitlan Coleman, and their three children were freed Thursday in a mission carried out by Pakistani forces based on intelligence from US authorities.
+Boyle, his American wife, Caitlan Coleman, and their three children were freed Thursday in a mission carried out by Pakistani forces based on intelligence from US authorities.

 The couple was held for five years by the Taliban-affiliated Haqqani network in Afghanistan after their kidnapping in 2012.
 Their three children were born during their time in captivity.